Post-Conviction Sentence Reductions in Federal Criminal Cases

 After you were convicted of a federal offense and sentenced to jail, you still have an opportunity to challenge the conviction or have your sentence reduced.

 If you were convicted unfairly, our federal post-conviction defense lawyers might be able to help you.
-We first need to closely examine all the details of the case in order to identify any potential challenges to the conviction or sentencing.
+We first need to examine all the details of the case closely to identify any potential challenges to the conviction or sentencing.

 Effective advocacy in bringing a petition for resentencing can maximize the chances of success for these rarely-granted sentence reduction procedures.
 Which specific type of post-conviction relief is most likely to succeed varies from case to case.